dshephali/Athletic-Sales-Analysis/README.md

 # Athletic-Sales-Analysis
 Module 5 Challenge

-This Project is to analyse sales data for a footwear business and identify which U.S. cities sold the most athletic wear between 2020 and 2021 , which retailers had the most total athletic footwear sales as well a most women's athletic footwear sales.
+This Project is to analyse sales data for a footwear business and identify which U.S. cities sold the most athletic wear between 2020 and 2021 , which retailers had the most total athletic footwear sales, as well as most women's athletic footwear sales.

 Authors & Citation